AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

 Tokens expire.
 A token is valid for 24 hours at most.
 You need to regularly generate new tokens to keep users connected.

-Agora supports specifying the privilege of a user in the token.
-For example, a user with the privilege of subscriber can only subscribe to streams, but not publish streams.
+When generating a token, you can specify whether a user has the privilege to publish streams in an RTC channel.
 See [How do I use co-host token authentication?](https://docs.agora.io/en/Interactive%20Broadcast/faq/token_cohost) for details.

 The following figure shows the steps in the authentication flow: